 - Meshakhte the Miner / the Laborer [Low Caste], Industry/Labor

-- Msakhuri the Servant / the Homemaker [Low Caste], Community
+- Msakhuri the Servant / the Homemaker [Low Caste], Protection (Unearthed Arcana)

 - Vaeltava the Casteless / the Wanderer [Casteless], Grave (Xanathar's Guide) or Trickery

 The domains of 5th edition do not quite match my needs for dwarven and gnomish religion.
-I hope to post some homebrew creations at a later time, which I will link back to this post.
+While Unearthed Arcana has provided a few new options, there are still a few lacking.
 Italicized domains above are thematic stand-ins until an appropriate domain is found/created.

 Vaeltava the Wanderer is venerated because she reminded dwarves that the castless were still dwarves, and that they still had a service they could perform for the dwarven people.
 She represents compassion and redemption as much as secrecy and wanderlust.
 While dwarves recognize Meomari as the chief Paragon, gnomes give this position to Vaeltava.Dwarvish clerics are called keepers, and they form a professional guild in the Middle Case.
 The institution of their religion beyond the guild is called the Keeperate.
 Keepers are responsible for keeping records of births, deaths, marriages, lineages, contracts, war, etc.; as well as the lore of the Paragons.
 In addition, they main a shrine for each Paragon in each city: the Magistrate at the Courthall, the Warrior at the Arena, the Artisan and Merchant at either side of the public market, the Miner at the gate leading to the local mines, the Servant in the lower-quarter square, the Wanderer outside the front gate of the city, and the Archivist in the Keeperage (the local record hall and home of the keepers).

 Goliath medicine is a practical art.
-While it serves the role of “religion” in goliath society, it is not viewed as such by its practitioners.
+While it acs very much like a “religion” in goliath society, it is not viewed as such by its practitioners.
 Medicine is a profession that focuses on the purification and healing of the mind, body, and spirit.
 Practitioners are called “Medicine Workers” and “Medicine Elders;” a derogatory term used by outsiders is “witch doctor.”

 Medicine workers do not solemnize weddings, rites of passage, or funerals.
 These areas of goliath society belong to their judges, chief judges, elders, and patriarchs.

 Due to their contact with goliaths in the early years after they were cured, the halflings of Cuorria typically follow this tradition alongside the humans' temperamental tradition.

-Human Perseverance (ancient Human)Available Domains: Knowledge, Trickery, War, Arcana (Sword Coast)
+Cult of Human Perseverance (ancient Humans)Available Domains: Knowledge, Trickery, War, Arcana (Sword Coast)

-The Cult of Human Perseverance rose as a reaction against the HMDJVNW (see "Mages of Monvesia"), and led humanity away from servitude in their homeland to dominance in Monvesia.
+The Cult of Human Perseverance rose as a reaction against the HMDJVNW, and led humanity away from servitude in their homeland to dominance in Monvesia.
 It was later supplanted by the Temperamental Philosophies.
 In the north, where the Cult had survived the longest, there is a larger number of independent orders that pledge little more than lip service to the Temperaments.
 Some madji of Veldistan continue to follow the faith.

-Rakasta Shamans - Circles of the Deathbloom and the SolsticeRakasta tradition is animistic, led by shamans.
+Rakasta Shamans - Circles of Twilight and the SolsticeRakasta tradition is animistic, led by shamans.
 It is focused on three classes of being: Spirits of Light (including ancestors), Spirits of the Sky (including tricksters), and Spirits of the Land (including psychopomps).
 These spirits are approached primarily through the shamans of the Circle of the Solstice (Here Be Dragons).
-These shamans are forbidden from contact with the dead, however--which led to the rise of the Circle of the Deathbloom (DMs Guild) among the rakasta as well.
+These shamans are forbidden from contact with the dead, however--which led to the rise of the Circle of Twilight (Unearthed Arcana) among the rakasta as well.

-Galtic Druids - Circles of the Beast and the MoonOnly in the totemic tradition of the Galts are the priests properly called druids.
+Galtic Druids - Circles of the Shepherd and the MoonOnly in the totemic tradition of the Galts are the priests properly called druids.
 They have developed the animistic Circle of the Moon (Player's Handbook) by synthesizing the elven and rakasta traditions.
 Through this circle Galtic druids perfect their own ability to assume totemic qualities and abilities.
-Druids o the Circle of the Beast (Unearthed Arcana) prefer attract totemic companions instead.
-Both the Circle of the Moon and the Circle of the Beast are equally represented among the Galtic people--and those who follow their totemic paths.
+Druids of the Circle of the Shepherd (Xanathar's Guide) prefer attract totemic companions instead.
+Both the Circle of the Moon and the Circle of the Shepherd are equally represented among the Galtic people--and those who follow their totemic paths.